 3. Our procurement activity and supply chains

-Plymouth City Council is an organisation with over 2,000 employees with an annual contracted spend of approximately £200m across both a local and national supply chain of over 3,500 different organisations.
-The Council, alongside its family of companies, deliver a range of services and support to our residents, communities and businesses.
+Plymouth City Council is an organisation with over 2,000 employees with an annual contracted spend of approximately £350m across both a local and national supply chain of over 3,500 different organisations.
+The Council, alongside its family of companies, delivers a range of services and support to Plymouth residents, communities and businesses.

-The Council works in partnership with Destination Plymouth, Plymouth Waterfront Partnership, Plymouth City Centre Company, Plymouth Science Park amongst others to bring investment into the city and to support our visitor economy.
+The Council works in partnership with Destination Plymouth, Plymouth Waterfront Partnership, Plymouth City Centre Company and Plymouth Science Park, amongst others to bring investment into the city and to support our visitor economy.

 - Required our contractors to adopt a whistle-blowing policy so that they can blow the whistle on any suspected examples of modern slavery.

-- Carried out an illicit activity risk assessment for the Plymouth and South Hams Freeport to identify the risk of modern slavery from the initiative.
+- Managed our illicit activity risk log for the Plymouth and South Hams Freeport to identify the risk of modern slavery from the initiative.

 - Highlighted to our suppliers that contracted workers are free to join a trade union and are not to be treated unfairly for belonging to one.

-- Registered for the Modern Slavery Assessment Tool.
+- Registered for the Modern Slavery Assessment Tool and have begun exploring how it can be used within the Council.

-- Fully understand the Modern Slavery Assessment Tool and its potential impacts to the supplier base.
+- Fully understand the Modern Slavery Assessment Tool and its potential impacts to the supplier base and explore rolling it out across Council contracts.

-- Work with our group of companies to ensure compliance with the Modern Slavery Act (2015).
+- Continue to work with our family of companies to ensure compliance with the Modern Slavery Act (2015).

 Our People Strategy 2020 - 2024 sets out our vision for how we will work successfully, both with those who currently work for us and our future colleagues and partner organisations.
-We are committed to ensuring an equitable, transparent and fair approach to rewarding our employees and are proud of our adoption of the principles of the Foundation Living Wage which sit alongside our job evaluation and grading system.
-We have recently reviewed our approach to recruitment and selection to ensure that it is fair and accessible for everyone, reflecting our ongoing commitment to equality and diversity.
+We are committed to ensuring an equitable, transparent and fair approach to rewarding our employees and are proud of our adoption of the principles of the Foundation Living Wage, which sit alongside our job evaluation and grading system.

 - Ensured the effective implementation and monitoring of our HR policies.